csingley/ofxtools/docs/index.rst

+..
+You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _index:

 Open Financial Exchange (OFX) Tools for Python
 ==============================================
 ``ofxtools`` is a Python library for working with Open Financial Exchange (OFX)